A collection of my works and creations…

-Currently available only for Android phones, the Client Tracker tracks sessions with clients.
+Available on Android only, the Client Tracker tracks sessions with clients.
 This helps yoga teachers, personal trainers, and the like.
 The concept is simple: you have multiple clients that prepay 10 or so sessions at a time.
 You have to keep track of each one they use over weeks and months.
 This app handles this simple case keeping a historical record of your clients activity.
 It works both as a simple session counter and a more complicated time or money counter.
 This app can also be used to track interpersonal debts, whose turn it is to buy lunch, etc.

-Available for both Apple and Android phones PDK Watch is a fantastic alternative to better file noise complaints with our local airport.
+Available exclusively on Android only, PDK Watch is a fantastic alternative to better file noise complaints with our local airport.
 As the second busiest airport in the state PDK is a financial boon for the commercial community.
 As such it is also a noise problem for the residents and communities surrounding it.
 Before I wrote this app noise complaints were submitted by calling the airport, listening to an instructional recorded message, and leaving a voicemail.
 This process took 2-3 minutes.
 For noise complaints at say 3AM this is impractical, no one wants to be woken up by a plane and then have to make a phone call.

 To facilitate better communication between residents and the airport this app reduces the cumbersome phone call to 3 quick easy taps.
 This has resulted in far more noise complaints from residents and empowered them to be heard.
 In turn the airport has a better understanding of its impacts on the community and has stepped up its communication efforts.

 Related to these efforts and suspicious of airport activity (the airport was sued for illegal practices several years ago and lost community trust) I integrated an SPL and an RTL-SDR to gather flight information.
-In layman’s terms I wrote software to gather and collate aircraft position, elevation, and noise level using a triad te
+In layman’s terms I wrote software to gather and collate aircraft position, elevation, and noise level.

 After tinkering with my MIDI piano I began to develop this music visualization software.
 Notes are assigned customizable colors and are played visually on the screen based on location on the keyboard, relative distance from the last note played, note intensity, and other factors.
 I was stunned by how beautiful this appeared and I was more appreciative of the subtlety and patterns in the music.
 While showing friends one who works with autistic children took keen interest.
 Working together we brought this software to the children to better engage them with particularly classical music.
 Thus PrIDI was born, a pretty (Pr) music instrument digital interface (MIDI).